zachmsdev/Memory-Game/README.md

 # Memory Game

-Memory game.
-Get to 18 to win!
+Memory game.. get to 18 to win!

 Refresh until the images are correct if there's issue.